-Deborah O'Toole is the author of Celtic Remnants, a novel of enduring yet impossible love and betrayal set in the turbulence of Ireland, glamour of London and wilds of Scotland.
-She is also author of The Crypt Artist, Glinhaven, In the Shadow of the King, and Mind Sweeper.
+Deborah O'Toole is the author of Celtic Remnants, The Crypt Artist, Glinhaven, In the Shadow of the King and Mind Sweeper.

 In addition, she writes darkly abstract poetry (Torn Bits & Pieces) and short-story juvenile fiction (Short Tales Collection), and is the author of a series of historical essays, articles and book reviews for Ambermont Magazine and Class Notes.